 - 1. Membership in the League is established and maintained by payment of the annual prescribed membership fee through a local parish council in accordance with Part XVII, Section 4. - 5 2.
 It is the responsibility of the treasurer at parish council level to remit promptly to national office, all per capita fees when collected.
-This will ensure that members receive their copy of The Canadian League magazine to which they are entitled with paid-up membership, and guarantee those members who are named as accredited delegates to the annual national convention eligibility to vote. - The Reception of New Members ceremony may be found in the Handbook for Spiritual Advisors and Ceremonies Booklet available from national office. - 12 The Catholic Women's League of Canada has, at times in its history, had to deal with issues where - 13 the present culture and the church have collided.
-While difficult and often uncomfortable, it is - 14 necessary to rely on the church's teachings to assist in making decisions.
-Such is the case when at - the parish level, membership issues arise from which there may be no policy in the National Manual - 16 of Policy and Procedure. - 17 The League remembers that it is "officially recognized by the Canadian Conference of Catholic - Bishops as a national private association of the faithful, 2005" [C&B 2013], and as such, consults - with the bishops. - 20 Protocol, which calls for acting prudently in the event of difficulties with membership decisions, - 21 following consultation with the Vatican's Dicastery for the Laity, Family and Life: - 1) Review the most recent edition of the Constitution & Bylaws and the National Manual of Policyand Procedure to ascertain whether the issue is addressed therein. - 24 2) In consultation with the parish council spiritual advisor, the diocesan bishop and diocesan council president, seek advice and direction in order to make an informed decision as to whether the membership in question is counter to church teaching.
-The local bishop must have as much information as possible in order to assist the parish council where a membership issue is in question.
-The local bishop will consult the League's national spiritual advisor and assist in setting a direction. - 3) Following consultation and a decision, the parish council president, diocesan council president and parish council spiritual advisor will meet with the person to communicate the decision. - 32 4) While a person may not have been accepted as a member of the League, it is still essential to accompany with compassion the person whose membership has been declined.
-Use methods - that would model how Jesus would respond to a person in His midst, and find ways to affirm the - 35 person's willingness to serve.
+A paid up membership entitles the member: - To voting privileges, where applicable, and eligibility for office by election or appointment - To receive a copy of The Canadian League magazine. - Non-payment of membership fees results in the membership being terminated and the loss of membership privileges.
+Membership is reinstated upon payment of fees. - 11 The Reception of New Members ceremony may be found in the Handbook for Spiritual Advisors and - 12 Ceremonies Booklet available from national office. - 13 The Catholic Women's League of Canada has, at times in its history, had to deal with issues where - 14 the present culture and the church have collided.
+While difficult and often uncomfortable, it is - 15 necessary to rely on the church's teachings to assist in making decisions.
+Such is the case when at - the parish level, membership issues arise from which there may be no policy in the National Manual - 17 of Policy and Procedure. - 18 The League remembers that it is "officially recognized by the Canadian Conference of Catholic - 19 Bishops as a national private association of the faithful, 2005" [C&B 2013], and as such, consults - with the bishops. - 21 Protocol, which calls for acting prudently in the event of difficulties with membership decisions, - 22 following consultation with the Vatican's Dicastery for the Laity, Family and Life: - 1) Review the most recent edition of the Constitution & Bylaws and the National Manual of Policy and Procedure to ascertain whether the issue is addressed therein. - 25 2) In consultation with the parish council spiritual advisor, the diocesan bishop and diocesan - council president, seek advice and direction in order to make an informed decision as to whether - 27 the membership in question is counter to church teaching.
+The local bishop must have as much - information as possible in order to assist the parish council where a membership issue is in - 29 question.
+The local bishop will consult the League's national spiritual advisor and assist in - 30 setting a direction. - 3) Following consultation and a decision, the parish council president, diocesan council president - and parish council spiritual advisor will meet with the person to communicate the decision. - 4) While a person may not have been accepted as a member of the League, it is still essential to accompany with compassion the person whose membership has been declined.
+Use methods that would model how Jesus would respond to a person in His midst, and find ways to affirm the person's willingness to serve.